 It is good practice to discuss a draft of the LoW with your trustee and advisers.
 Their practical experience will help to make sure the LoW is easy to understand and capable of being followed without putting it into practice.
 There are several key considerations for drafting a LoW:

-How a letter of wishes works alongside a will
+How does a letter of wishes works alongside a will?

 The purpose of a LoW is to support the will.
 Therefore, it is important the LoW does not conflict with instructions in the will and it is often a good idea to write the LoW at the same time whilst you are focusing on relevant issues.